Bloomberg could sell his company if he runs for President: Business Insider

 “I think at my age, if selling it is possible, I would do that,” Bloomberg reportedly said in the interview with Radio Iowa.

-Bloomberg LP was not immediately available for comment.
+Bloomberg LP declined to comment.

 Reporting By Aparajita Saxena in Bengaluru; Editing by Anil D'Silva